 Sunday didn’t start well; I got up to find Gaz in tears.
 He’d been talking to his sons – Kalin and Elvin – by Skype and Kalin had said that he thought his daddy didn’t love him, because he hadn’t visited.
-I’m not sure where that came from, but Nicole, Gaz’s wife, is not averse to a little mischief making.
+I wasn’t sure where that came from, but Nicole, Gaz’s wife, was not averse to a little mischief making.

 Needless to say, twenty minutes later Gaz was at Pitsea on a train towards London and then onto Biggleswade.

 My journey in, later in the morning, was less stressful than Saturday’s, delivering me to St Paul’s in a little under an hour.